Fuji Superia 400 Review: A Discontinued Classic Worth Finding

 The best way to maximize the images from Fuji Superia 400 is to rate it at 200 and meter your camera for the shadows.
 As with most 400-speed films, it looks best with plenty of light.
 The correct settings will prevent underexposed pictures.

 It’s also possible to set your camera to 800 and develop the film normally, which means the final images are under-exposed by one stop.
-If you develop the film and push a stop, it’s overdeveloped and will show more detail in your shadows.
+Better still, have the lab push it a stop in development, which recovers detail in your shadows.
 You’ll get more grain, but it can create a stunning image.

 Fuji Superia 400: Grain and Color Reproduction Analysis